mitchbne/react-listbox/README.md

   - [ ] Control + Shift + End: Selects the focused option and all options down to the last option.
 Optionally, moves focus to the last option.
   - [ ] Control + A: Selects all options in the list.
 Optionally, if all options are selected, it may also unselect all options.
 - [ ] Add support for the ListboxList component to be a React Portal.
-- [ ] Create a multi-select solution.
-  - [ ] Shift + Down Arrow: Moves focus to and toggles the selected state of the next option.
-  - [ ] Shift + Up Arrow: Moves focus to and toggles the selected state of the previous option.
-  - [ ] Shift + Space: Selects contiguous items from the most recently selected item to the focused item.
-  - [ ] Control + Shift + Home: Selects the focused option and all options up to the first option.
-Optionally, moves focus to the first option.
-  - [ ] Control + Shift + End: Selects the focused option and all options down to the last option.
-Optionally, moves focus to the last option.
-  - [ ] Control + A: Selects all options in the list.
-Optionally, if all options are selected, it may also unselect all options.
 - [ ] Handle disabled ListboxOption
 - [ ] Create an input-filter solution.